 Civil Rights & History

-From the proud Civil Rights legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, Jackson is alive with Black history.
+From the proud legacy of Medgar Evers to the powerful present-day Mississippi Civil Rights Museum, the history of the movement is here.

 Spend a day, or a week, with us and we guarantee you'll leave feeling uplifted and enriched by the experience.